utah-cs4470-sp23/class/assignment1/README.md

 The first script, `test-lexer1` compares the output of your compiler, in lexer mode, against a reference lexer.
 It complains if your output does not exactly match the reference output.
 It uses the `-l` flag mentioned in the JPL specification.
-Run it like this:
+Run it like this, but instead of `../jdr/build/jplc` you should specify the location of your compiler
+executable:

 ```
 Johns-MacBook-Pro:tests johnregehr$ ./test-lexer1 ../jdr/build/jplc